rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-wagmi-starter-kit.md

 1. Go to this [URL](https://cloud.walletconnect.com/sign-up) and sign up.
 2. Create a new project by clicking on **Create Project**.
 3. Add a Name and Link to your project, select a product (AppKit or WalletKit), select **WalletKit**.
-4. Now you will see your project ID, copy it.
+4. Now you will see the project ID, copy it.

 ### 3. Environment Setup
 To set up your environment, follow these steps: